bitwurx/cc-observer-openshift/README.md

 # Concord Observer Openshift

-This observer creates test jobs in openshift.
+The openshift observer schedules tasks against resources in an openshift cluster.